MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Verify that the GitHub issues are automatically closed.

-    Navigate to your repository on GitHub and check that the issues are marked as closed due to the commit messages that referenced them.
+    Navigate to your repository on GitHub and check that the two issues you referenced in your commit message are marked as closed.
+GitHub automatically closes issues when commit messages include "Fixes #[issue_number]" syntax.

-1. Review the commit history to ensure all security fixes are properly documented.
+1. Review the commit history to ensure the security fixes are properly documented.

-    Verify that the commit messages clearly describe the security improvements and provide a good audit trail for future reference.
+    Verify that the commit message clearly describes the security improvements and provides a good audit trail for future reference.

 ## Clean up